How to Use the Registration Form (Self-Registration)

 The Guest Experience

-When someone visits your registration link, here's what they see:
+When someone visits a registration link, here's what they see:

 Registration Page